ADORSYS-GIS/openstack/docs/netplan_doc.md

 To configure any of these network interfaces manually using Ansible script, do the following:

-1. We need to install Ansible on our machine to be able to run Ansible scripts.
+i.
+We need to install Ansible on our machine to be able to run Ansible scripts.
    Run the following command to install Ansible:

 ```sh